Best password manager for Android devices to manage your all sensitive password. We have shared a list of password manager apps for Android users.

 3. Keeper Security

 I like the flexibility it provides to use when it comes to storing data.
-For example, in the custom field, you can save your drier license number, passport number, or any other important records.
+For example, in the custom field, you can save your driver license number, passport number, or any other important records.

 The two-factor authentication and secure file storage keep the information protected, safe, and secure.
 It also includes practical features like version history.
 It can restore the previous version of the record if in case something went wrong.
 Another one is emergency access.
 It will allow accessing your password for five different contacts in case of any problem or emergency.